daniel-bart/UserAuth/README.md

 # UserAuth
- -Little User Authentication Programm with SQLite DB for storing login credentials.
+ Little User Authentication Programm with SQLite DB for storing login credentials.
-  - Passwords only saved as SHA256 Hashes!
+  - Passwords are saved as SHA256 Hashes only!
   - Config file for DB Path and the option to add new users.